You can enable one or all of the following proctoring settings to ensure that your test is plagiarism-free.

 Restrict candidate to the full-screen mode during the test

 You can enable this to prevent candidates from cheating.
-When this is enabled, candidates can take the test in full-screen mode only.
+Candidates can take the test in full-screen mode when this is enabled.
 A warning is displayed on the screen if they exit full-screen mode during the test.

 Log out on leaving the test environment